The use of buckwheat hulls in pillows dates back over 1,000 years to Asia and even earlier in Ancient Egypt.

-Buckwheat pillows have several advantages over synthetic foam and feather pillows.
+Buckwheat hull pillows have several advantages over synthetic foam and feather pillows.
 They help reduce nighttime allergies, prevent overheating, provide better support and improve sleep quality over traditional pillows.
 Buckwheat hulls are hypoallergenic and if kept dry will not provide a suitable habitat for mold or insects.
-A very small percentage of the population will have an allergic reaction when exposed to buckwheat flour; these people may have problems with buckwheat pillows and should avoid using them.
+In addition, they are very durable and do not conduct or reflect heat as much as synthetic upholstery fills and they are an excellent substitute to feathers for people with allergies.
+However, a very small percentage of the population will have an allergic reaction when exposed to buckwheat flour; these people may have problems with buckwheat pillows and should avoid using them.
 Buckwheat hull pillows are cool in the summer and warm in the winter.
 They will not cause the overheating common with petroleum based foam pillows.
 The loose buckwheat hulls in the pillow shift to conform to your shape.
 They provide exceptional support to side, stomach and back sleepers.

 It is important to check labels and packaging when purchasing buckwheat hull pillows.
-Several companies market “Sobakawa Pillows” that contain no soba (or buckwheat).
-These new pillows are filled with tiny microbeads instead of hulls.
+Several companies market “Sobakawa Pillows” that contain no "sobakawa" (buckwheat hulls) but are filled with tiny microbeads.

 Beware of buckwheat hull pillows made with uncleaned and unprocessed hulls; they contain high levels of allergens that may trigger an asthma attack in those who are at risk.

-For more information about Buckwheat Hull Pillows made from an individual pattern according to a customer’s measurements, style and fabric specifications, contact us at: email@example.com
+Although we make standard size buckwheat hull pillows, we also make them from an individual pattern according to customers measurements, style and fabric specifications.
+For more information contact us at: email@example.com

 Tel 315-733-1992 • Fax 315-292-1901